Other Vehicle Registrations in South Carolina

-Note that you are allowed to drive a golf cart outside of a golf course only if you do so during daylight hours, limit your travel to secondary streets and highways, and remain within two miles of your residence or office.
+Note that you are allowed to drive a golf cart outside of a golf course only if you do so during daylight hours.
+Limit your travel to secondary streets and highways, and remain within 4 miles of your residence or office.

 South Carolina does not require titles or registrations for any vehicle that does not use the highways or byways; this exemption includes all-terrain vehicles (ATVs) and snowmobiles.

 Trailers must be registered in South Carolina.
 Visit your local DMV to complete an application and pay the appropriate fees.
 If you have a utility or camper trailer, the fee is $10.
 You can purchase a lifetime license plate for trailers for a one-time fee of $87.

-Larger trailers―those with an empty weight greater than 2,500 pounds―require a $20 registration fee.
-The DMV provides a complete list of fees on its website.
+Larger trailers―those with an empty weight greater than 2,500 lbs.―require a $20 registration fee.
+The South Carolina DMV provides a complete list of fees on its website.